foundry/OpenCVSwiftStitch/README.markdown

 <img src = "https://github.com/foundry/OpenCVSwiftStitch/blob/meta/meta/example.big.jpg">

-Version 3.0 of [OpenCVStitch](http://github.com/foundry/OpenCVStitch) - updated for Swift 3.0
+Version 4.0 of [OpenCVStitch](http://github.com/foundry/OpenCVStitch) - updated for Swift 4.2
-See appropriate branches for Swift 2.x
+See appropriate branches and tags for Swift 2.x - 3.x

 This project was created to a answer a couple of Stack Overflow questions:
 [libraries to CAPTURE panorama in iOS](http://stackoverflow.com/q/14062932/1375695)